-The AWS Cloud is available in 190 countries, through 13 geographic Regions, 35 Availability Zones, and over 50 local Points of Presence.
+The AWS Cloud operates 42 Availability Zones within 16 geographic Regions around the world, with five more Availability Zones and two more Regions coming online throughout the next year.
 Build applications which span the globe, or choose to maintain data sovereignty in compliance with your regulatory needs.
 Compared to other cloud computing companies, the global footprint of AWS is second to none.

 Oregon (3), Northern California (3)

 Northern Virginia (5), Ohio (3)

 Singapore (2), Sydney (3), Tokyo (3), Seoul (2), Mumbai (2)